 Plus, I’ve run with friends before, and we’ve talked, but you’re much less likely to do that on an elliptical machine at the gym.
 I personally prefer running because it’s new every time I run outside even if I take the same route.
 Although it’s harder on my joints, I just make sure to stretch and warm-up and cool down so that I avoid injuries.

-In the end, using an elliptical machine or running gives you a similar cardio workouts with different advantages and disadvantages for each option.
-You just have to weigh what your goals are and figure out which exercise will help you to best achieve that.
+In the end, using an elliptical machine or running gives you a similar cardio workout with different advantages and disadvantages for each option.
+You just have to weigh what your goals are and figure out which exercise will help you best achieve that.